 Something that has made a notable difference in the integrity of my nails is using a crystal nail file instead of those sandpaper emery boards.
 I use a nail file by the company Burton Spa: it lasts a very long time and can be used over and over.
 It’s excellent for filing the nails smoothly and the edges of my nails always feel super strong and healthy afterwards!

-This one is perhaps a no brainer, but I think it’s one of the most important tips I can share.
+This one might be one of the most important tips I can share.
 I’ve mentioned before that I rarely paint my fingernails.
 Mostly because I just prefer the look and feel of natural nail, but also because I find that anytime I have nail polish on for a week or two, my nails begin to feel weak and prone to peeling.
 Avoiding nail polish has undoubtedly contributed to the health and integrity of my nails.

 Try completely removing any nail polish/chemical treatment for 3-6 months, and see what difference it makes!